-4 Things Newly Remote Companies Need to Know about Sharing Data Over Slack
+4 Things to Know about Sharing Data Over Slack

-In April, just over half of Americans started to work from home, largely driven by the disruption of the COVID-19 pandemic.
-The situation continues to evolve day-to-day, but remote work is here to stay: 42% of the U.S. labor force is now working from home full-time, as tools like Slack, Microsoft Teams, and Google Drive make it possible to be productive from anywhere.
+In April 2020, just over half of Americans started to work from home, largely driven by the disruption of the COVID-19 pandemic.
+The situation continues to evolve due to new variants of the virus, but remote work is here to stay: 42% of the U.S. labor force is now working from home full-time, as tools like Slack, Microsoft Teams, and Google Drive make it possible to be productive from anywhere.

 Slack security is achievable: take these steps to protect your company’s PII and data while using Slack.